 The Employer-set project will consist of a well-defined, real industry-style brief.
 The brief will be complex and non-routine, and will require the use of relevant maths, English and digital skills.
 The brief will provide a valid context for the Level 3 learner to demonstrate their knowledge and understanding of the core content and their core skills to solve occupationally relevant situations and/or problems.

 These assessments will feature a considerable practical element and are composed of a series of holistic practical tasks relating to the specialism at hand.
 They will take place over a period of time, scheduled at the provider’s preference within an approximate three-month assessment window.
 By nature of the considerable practical elements, the tasks will generate significant ephemeral evidence and be heavily reliant on Internal Assessor observation notes and records for validation.

 The engineering common core (component 300) is graded overall A*–E plus ungraded (U).

 The Occupational Specialisms (components 311 – 315) are graded overall Distinction, Merit, Pass and Ungraded.
 Each Occupational Specialism achieved will receive a grade.

-This technical qualification focuses on the development of knowledge and skills needed for working in the Engineering industry, which will prepare learners to enter the industry through employment or as an Apprentice.
-Furthermore, the completion of this qualification gives the learner the opportunity to progress onto higher education courses and training.
+This T Level Maintenance, Installation and Repair for Engineering and Manufacturing qualification focuses on the development of knowledge and skills needed for working in the engineering industry, which will prepare learners to enter the industry through employment or as an Apprentice.
+Furthermore, the completion of this T Level qualification gives the learner the opportunity to progress onto higher education courses and training.

 Career routes for this course include: